Skip to content

 1. Overlooking Local Greetings

-• Tip: Research greeting customs before you arrive.
+• Tip: Research greeting customs before arrival.
+12 Cultural Etiquette Tips Every Traveler Should Know.

 2. Ignoring Personal Space